KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-06-19-post-agi-layering-and-universal-multiversal-intelligence-adjacency.md

 Zenetism had already formalized a post-AGI intelligence structure in March 2025, more than a year before the June 2026 public circulation of the Google DeepMind post-AGI framing:

 **AGI → APGI → APSI → ASI → AUI → AMI → UPSI**
+*(APGI is a later naming addition — see the Naming Stratum Note in §2.
+Every other name and every layer: March 2025.)*

 and later: